n3bulous/seed_migrations/README.markdown

 - each seed is imported only once
 - seeds are imported in a specific order

+A `rake db:seed` command is provided for pre-2.3.4 Rails users.

 ### Why? ###

 [db-populate](http://github.com/ffmike/db-populate/tree/master) and [seed-fu](http://github.com/mbleigh/seed-fu/tree/master) seemed overkill (though create\_or\_update is neat).
 Seed-fu didn't appear to support ordering the imports, which makes handling FK relations complicated (i.e. enabling and disabling all constraints.)